DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/character-comb.md

 ## Content Layout and Position
 This section describes the **Character Comb** properties that affect the control's position on a page and content layout.

 The following image illustrates the behavior of the **Auto Width** property that specifies whether or not the width of a control depends on its text.
-Expand the **Actions** or **Behavior** category to specify this property.
+Expand the **Character Comb Tasks** or **Behavior** category to specify this property.

 | AutoWidth = true | AutoWidth = false |
 |---|---|
 | ![](../../../../images/eurd-web-character-comb-auto-width-true.png) | ![](../../../../images/eurd-web-character-comb-auto-width-false.png) |

 The following image illustrates the behavior of the **Can Shrink** property that specifies whether or not the height of a control depends on its text.
-Expand the **Actions** or **Behavior** category to specify this property.
+Expand the **Character Comb Tasks** or **Behavior** category to specify this property.

 | CanShrink = true | CanShrink = false |
 |---|---|